 5. Butchers can use ice when grinding the meat to prevent it from cooking prematurely from the heat created by the machine.
-The St. Galler Bratwurst has a very fine texture, so the meat is ground until the mixture becomes smooth and the ingredients evenly distributed.
+These bratwurst have a very fine texture, so the meat is ground until the mixture becomes smooth and the ingredients evenly distributed.

-6. The St. Galler Bratwurst is cooked, not smoked.
-In general, butchers cook the St. Galler Bratwurst for around 20 minutes in water heated to about 70°C (158°F).
+6. Butchers cook this bratwurst; they do not smoke it.
+In general, butchers cook them for around 20 minutes in water heated to about 70°C (158°F).

-7. Approximately 40 butchers currently make the St. Galler Bratwurst IGP.
+7. Approximately 40 butchers currently make the IGP version of this sausage.
 This includes Metzgerei Schmid in the city of St. Gallen, which has been in business for over 100 years.
 You can purchase sausages to cook at home or grilled sausages in its retail shop starting from 8:00 AM, from Monday through Saturday.

-8. When you eat a St. Galler Bratwurst, it usually comes with a St. Galler–Bürli.
-This crusty roll is baked in pairs, which are separated when serving.
+8. When you eat one of these bratwurst, it usually comes with a St. Galler–Bürli.
+This crusty roll bakes in pairs, which people separated when serving.
 Unlike a hot dog, often placed inside an elongated bun, the St. Galler Bürli has a slightly irregular round shape that you eat separately from the sausage.
-Commonly found at festivals, such as the OLMA fair or Silvesterchlausen in Appenzell, you’ll receive the St. Galler Bratwurst in a small paper bag, so you can eat it with your hands — no fork or knife required.
+Commonly found at festivals, such as the OLMA fair or Silvesterchlausen in Appenzell, you’ll receive a bratwurst in a small paper bag, so you can eat it with your hands — no fork or knife required.

 9. To fully enjoy the taste of this bratwurst, people from St. Gallen insist that you should never add mustard!
 They argue that the flavor of the sausage is good enough that you shouldn’t have to add anything else.
 The mustard, they believe, unnecessarily masks the flavor of an otherwise delicious sausage!

-10. In the summertime, a popular way to prepare the St. Galler Bratwurst is on the grill.
+10. In the summertime, a popular way to prepare this bratwurst is on the grill.
 Another typical way to have this sausage is pan-fried with an onion sauce.